HenryCorn/payment-gateway-challenge-dotnet/docs/DESIGN.md

 - Added integration test project to check how my implemntation of the client would behave with a mock of the acquiring bank.

+## Payments Endpoint

+- Only call the bank if validation passes, and return informative error messages when it's invalid

+- Declined comes as 201 because it's a created payment but resolved to be Declined.

+- Suppressed the automatic [ApiController] model-state filter so validation has exactly one path and one response shape.

+## Storage

+- In-memory as per the brief, swapped the List for a ConcurrentDictionary because the repository is a singleton and requests can be concurrent.

+- Storing response shape to avoid keeping sensitive data.

+- Sticked with the GUIDs for payment requests.